tic-tac-token/ttt-book/src/chapters/1/reading-the-tests.md

 }
 ```

-Our test suite is defined as a Solidity contract.
+Our test suite is defined as a Solidity _contract_, which looks a lot like a class or module in other languages.

 ```solidity
 contract GreeterTest is DSTest {
 }
 ```

-We create an instance of the contract we're testing in the `setUp` function:
+We create an instance of the contract we're testing in the `setUp` function, and access it later in our tests:

 ```solidity
     function setUp() public {